enzobarrett/SystemErrorAnalyzer/docs/Analyzer_API.md

 ***void {YourName}AnalyzerSettings::LoadSettings( const char* settings )***

-In the last to functions of your AnalyzerSettings-derived class, you’ll implement serialization (persistence) of your settings.
+In the last two functions of your AnalyzerSettings-derived class, you’ll implement serialization (persistence) of your settings.
 It’s pretty straightforward.

 Your settings are saved in, and loaded from, a single string.
 You can technically serialize all of your